ellakoa/postcard-poem/content/posts/rose-castles.md

 poem: |+

-  Deal town not to big and not to small
+  Deal town not too big and not too small
   Fronted by pebbles and a low sea wall
   Named alleys lead to charming streets where tall houses lean and tightly meet
-  The town is steeped in villainous mystery
+  The area is steeped in villainous mystery
   And awash with a colourful nautical history
   Has a castle built in the shape of a rose
   A memorial bandstand where music flows